DavidYRB/starter-hugo-academic/content/contact/contact.md

 weight: 130

 title: Let's Get In Touch
-subtitle: I would love to hear from you if you would like to discuss robotics related topic or have questions!
+subtitle: I would love to hear from you if you would like to discuss robotics related topics or have questions!

 content:
   # Automatically link email and phone or display as text?